tobiz/MythTV_AVR_Cntrl/README.md

 # MythTV AVR Control Plugin
-This is a MythTV-31 plugin for controlling a Marantz NR1604 AV Amp plus one of the attached loadspeakers.
+This is a MythTV-31 plugin for controlling a Marantz NR1604 AV Amp plus one of the attached loadspeakers via a USB connected realy.